A FAIR File Format for Mathematical Software

-It may not be directly obvious why we use UUIDs, which are long and make for slow reading, instead of simpler indices.
-The reason is that UUIDs are valid throughout an entire session.
-To explain the benefit, imagine the following scenario.
-A user, Alice, computes with several, e.g., multivariate polynomials with coefficients in some fixed finite field, like in Figure~\ref{fig:json-polynomial}.
-Then she stores, say, a vector of three such polynomials in one file.
+We use UUIDs instead of simpler indices so that references are valid throughout an entire session.
+Consider the following scenario, Alice, computes with several, e.g., multivariate polynomials with coefficients in some fixed finite field, like in Figure~\ref{fig:json-polynomial}.
+Then she stores a vector of three such polynomials in one file.
 Further computations then yield a $3{\times}3$-matrix, whose coefficients lie in the same polynomial ring.
-Alice stores that matrix, too, in another file.
-Then she sends both files via email to Bob, who wants to continue that computation, e.g., by multiplying the matrix with the vector.
+Alice stores that matrix in another file.
+She sends both files to Bob, who wants to continue that computation, e.g., by multiplying the matrix with the vector.
 In general, the finite field is constructed as a sequence of field extensions over the prime field.
 While there is only one finite field of any given order, there are many field towers leading to the same.
 Since the encoding depends on the details of the construction, the entire context must be present.
 UUIDs allow for recognizing the same base ring across several files.